Victorian Tile Cleaning Service | Minton Tile Cleaning

-Are you one of the lucky people who have moved into an new home with a original victorian floor tiles ?
+Are you one of the lucky people who has moved into a new home with original Vctorian floor tiles?

-You can have them cleaned and finished to a beautiful soft sheen or a high gloss, the choice is yours.
+Our Victorian Tile Cleaning service can finish your floor to a beautiful soft sheen or a gloss, the choice is yours.
 Just click here to get the floor of your dreams.

 The main challenges with victorian floor tiles is to remove years oils, polishes, waxes, dirt and grime without damaging the floor.

 You may be lucky enough to have encaustic tiles like this floor.
 Encaustic tiles have patterns in them made from a thin layer of coloured clay.

 This type of tile very common in churches and major buildings like the houses of parliament.
 So you are quite privileged if you have encaustic type tiles in your floor.